We allow you to come live with your friends and pick the region you will work in.

 Because it’s a great summer job!
 You get paid to be outside at a swimming pool for the summer.
 Would you rather clean hotel rooms, work in a kitchen, work for park services (picking up trash all day) or work as a bathroom attendant?
 Lifeguarding offers a great opportunity to enjoy being outside, improve your language skills and make great friends in a recreational environment while providing an important service to your guests and their families.

 Realistic scenarios and simulations make the difference in our program.
 We believe that lifeguard rescue skills are best learned in the water under the watchful eye of our in-house E&A instructors.
-Students work with mannequins to gain an understanding of the dynamics of the human body.
+International students work with mannequins to gain an understanding of the dynamics of the human body.
 However, once students gain competency in basic skills, they apply them to real-life simulated incidents.
 We teach based on realistic scenarios with real people role-playing as victims.

 Thank you for allowing your son/daughter to consider traveling to another country this summer.
 We know this is a big decision and you have had a lot of discussions about this topic.
 We are both fathers and, as parents, we truly understand that you have many worries and concerns about this decision.
 We started Continental Pools in 1991 with 23 accounts and 1 office.
 Today we manage and service over 600 accounts with 4 offices.
 We employ over 1000 seasonal workers and have over 40 full-time year-round employees.